Fluctuation spectra of large random dynamical systems reveal hidden structure in ecological networks: Discussion

 In each model investigated in this paper, we have characterised stochastic behaviour emerging on a macroscopic scale from the statistical properties of the underlying microscopic interactions.
 We emphasise that, as illustrated in our section on trophic levels, the fluctuations observed in large scale systems with a certain structure are likely to be substantially different from those of small scale models previously investigated.
 The models presented here have been chosen for simplicity and clarity, and they only scratch the surface of what can be achieved with this method.
 More realistic models might include a consideration of e.g. the dynamical assembling process of ecosystems~\cite{galla2018dynamically}, heterogeneous turnover rates~\cite{gibbs2018effect}, or explicitly spatial models where spatio-temporal patterning may persist \cite{mckane2014stochastic}.

-From an ecological perspective, it would be desirable to connect our theoretical work to empirical investigations into ecosystem stability.
+From an ecological perspective, it is desirable to connect our theoretical work to empirical investigations into ecosystem stability.
 In contrast to the traditional viewpoint of asymptotic linear stability, our methods directly address a fundamental empirical quantity -- timeseries of species abundance.
-It is exciting to consider the possibility of identifying the signature of a certain interaction structure in the power spectrum of oscillations in data gathered in the field.
-Before this vision can be realised, some important further work is needed.
+Beyond simply providing more detail as to the temporal dynamics of an ecosystem around an equlibrium point, our method has also opened up the exciting possibility of identifying the signature of a certain interaction structures in the power spectrum of oscillations in data gathered in the field.
+We fitted our model to a highly resolved time series data set on a plankton ecosystem.
+We found that the empirical data is indicative of an ecology dominated by competitive and mutalistic interactions, with far fewer predator-prey interactions.
+This insight in consistent with recent results that suggest that self‐regulation (competition) and facilitation (mutualism) are widespread in phytoplankton communities~\cite{picoche2020}.

+In order to further realise this vision, some important further work is needed.
 Real ecosystems do not exist in a vacuum -- we must consider the role of the surrounding environment, including interactions with external factors such as seasonal variation or changing climate.
+Our theoretical approach encourages further work focused on the application to data sets gathered in field studies with modifications more suitable for the method we presented.

 Finally, we wish to emphasise that ---despite the ecological focus in this paper--- the models of the kind we analysed are ubiquitous in many different fields, and the methods we use throughout the paper offer a general framework for large dynamical systems with random variables.
 Models of large interaction networks are also used in fields as varied as deep learning \cite{pennington2017nonlinear}, finance \cite{moran2019will}, biochemistry \cite{luo2007constructing} and neuroscience \cite{almog2019uncovering}.
 All of these systems depend on a high number of parameters that are often difficult to measure empirically.
-Our method provides a possibility to compute the power spectral density and gain new insight into the model, which relies only on statistical meta parameters.
+Our method provides a possibility to compute the power spectral density and gain insight into the model, which relies only on statistical meta parameters.